napari/docs/docs/naps/8-multiple-canvases.md

 4. Update `QtViewer` to show multiple canvases simultaneously
     * This is exploratory work at the moment, see [UI Architecture](#UI-Design-and-Architecture) section below

-[^async-only]: Depending on the timeline and prototype implemetiaton, it may be acceptable/prefereable for mutli-canvas feature to rely on (currently experimental) async slicing ([see NAP-4](https://napari.org/stable/naps/4-async-slicing.html)).
+[^async-only]: Depending on the timeline and prototype implementation, it may be acceptable/preferable for multi-canvas feature to rely on (currently experimental) async slicing ([see NAP-4](https://napari.org/stable/naps/4-async-slicing.html)).

 ## Backward Compatibility